thorsten/phpMyFAQ/docs/plugins.md

 ## 7.5 Plugin examples

-phpMyFAQ comes with a example plugin that demonstrate how to use the plugin system called `HelloWorldPlugin`.
+phpMyFAQ comes with an example plugin that demonstrates how to use the plugin system called `HelloWorldPlugin`.

 ### 7.5.1 PHP code